Lyris12/square-keemon/README.md

 ## Installation

 To install, you can use your favorite package manager, for example `yarn` or `npm`.
-We recommend yarn.
+We recommend npm.

 ```
-yarn add square-keemon
+npm install square-keemon
 ```

 ## Usage